Practical exposure correction via compensation: Experimental results

-\subsection{Other Vision Applications}
+To further explore the stability and consistency of the PEC when faced with different exposure levels, here, we provide visual comparisons with methods~\cite{afifi2021learning,wang2022local,huang2022eccv} for various examples.
+As shown in Figure~\ref{fig: Consistency}, the top two observations at two exposure levels are from the SICE dataset~\cite{cai2018Learning} and the bottom two observations, each with three exposure levels, are from Tursun’s dataset~\cite{tursun2016objective}.
+The PEC consistently outputs harmonious content with consistent exposure across various scenes, setting it apart from other state-of-the-art approaches.

-Here we adopted the DARKFACE~\cite{yang2020advancing} and ACDC~\cite{sakaridis2021acdc} datasets for evaluating detection and segmentation respectively, and we followed the data partition as presented in~\cite{ma2022toward}.
-To ensure a better adaptation, we finetuned all the vision models on the corrected outputs.
-The number of epochs for detection and segmentation was set to 10 and 30, respectively.
-We adopted SGD optimizer for these two tasks, the momentum, weight decay, and learning rate were set as \{0.9, 3$\times 10^{-4}$, 5$\times 10^{-4}$\} and \{0.9, 5$\times 10^{-4}$, 2.5$\times 10^{-4}$\} for detection and segmentation, respectively.
+\subsection{Other vision applications}

-To fully evaluate the performance, we not only compared a part of the correction methods, but also considered specific methods for detection (including HLA~\cite{wang2022unsupervised}, REG~\cite{liang2021recurrent}, and MAET~\cite{cui2021multitask}) and segmentation (including DANNet~\cite{wu2021one}, CIC~\cite{lengyel2021zero}, GPS-GLASS~\cite{lee2022gps}).
-As demonstrated in Table~\ref{table: Finetune} and Fig.~\ref{fig: visions}, our method realizes the best performance quantitatively and qualitatively.
-This experiment verifies our practicability for downstream vision tasks.
+Image quality is typically assessed~\cite{ma2022toward,guo2020zero} by utilizing the enhanced results to serve downstream vision tasks.
+Thus, we evaluate the perception performance in two tasks (dark face detection and nighttime semantic segmentation).
+We use the DARKFACE~\cite{yang2020advancing} and ACDC~\cite{sakaridis2021acdc} datasets for evaluating the detection and segmentation, respectively, and we follow the data partition presented in~\cite{ma2022toward}.
+To ensure better adaptation, we finetune all the vision models using the corrected outputs.
+The number of epochs for detection and segmentation is set to 10 and 30, respectively.
+We employ the SGD optimizer for these two tasks.
+The momentum, weight decay, and learning rate are set as \{0.9, 3$\times 10^{-4}$, 5$\times 10^{-4}$\}, and \{0.9, 5$\times 10^{-4}$, 2.5$\times 10^{-4}$\} for detection and segmentation, respectively.

-\section{Algorithmic Analyses}
+To fully evaluate the performance, we compare a part of the representative correction methods~\cite{guo2017lime,guo2020zero,afifi2021learning,liu2021retinex,wang2022local,huang2022eccv,ma2022toward} and also consider methods specifically designed for detection (HLA~\cite{wang2022unsupervised}, REG~\cite{liang2021recurrent}, and MAET~\cite{cui2021multitask}) and segmentation (DANNet~\cite{wu2021one}, CIC~\cite{lengyel2021zero}, GPS-GLASS~\cite{lee2022gps}).
+As shown in Table~\ref{table: Finetune}, the PEC achieves the highest objective scores compared to the other methods Figure~\ref{fig: detection} and Figure~\ref{fig: segmentation} present visual comparisons of the detection and segmentation outcomes, respectively.
+The PEC can detect more small objects and provide a structure-aware segmentation map.
+These experiments further highlight the practicality of this approach in downstream vision tasks.

-In this section, we investiged the convergence behavior and parameter analyses of PEC\footnote{More analyses can be found in the Supplemental Materials.}.
+\subsection{Algorithmic analyses}